 Recommendation 1.
 Architecture – Documentation

-The EDPB recommends to controller and processors to document:
+The EDPB recommends to controllers and processors to document:

 Will the data on the blockchain contain personal data?

 If so, why is a blockchain a necessary and proportionate means for this processing? (i.e. What is the rationale for this choice?
 What were the eventual alternatives?)